zhampel/rot-inv-conv/README.md

 </p>

+Further details regarding the motivation, methods and results of implementing this idea can be found in my presentation [here](http://bit.ly/zhampel-rot-inv-conv-slides).

 ## Requirements
 The package as well as the necessary requirements can be installed by running `make` or via
 ```